 - To view a ticket's answer page, click on its question link in the Question column.

 - This will take you away from the Knowledge Base Explorer to the full answer page for that ticket.

-To export the currently filtered list of tickets, click on the Export tab and select the Export Tickets button.
+- To export the currently filtered list of tickets, select the Export Tickets button.

 - Click the Strip this HTML from export data checkbox to remove any HTML formatting from the ticket threads.

 - To include form fields in this export you must limit your export request to tickets originating from one queue.

 - This will generate and download a CSV file containing the following columns:

 - ID: the unique ID number assigned to each ticket entry.

 - QueueID: the unique ID number of the queue to which each ticket is assigned.